willthames/devopsdays2014/slides.md

 ## Adages

 > * Comment your code for the poor sucker who
-    ends up reading it in six months time - it could be you.
+    ends up reading it in six months time &mdash; it could be you.
 > * Design your software for the poor sucker who
     gets called up at 3am.
 In a devops world it could be you.
 > * Always code as if the person who ends up